okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 ## Configuration 2

-Host tenants in separate orgs (for example, Hub and Spoke)
+Host tenants in separate orgs (for example, hub-and-spoke)

 ### Summary

 This configuration separates tenants into separate containers (orgs).
-The most popular architecture for this configuration is known as Hub and Spoke.
+The most popular architecture for this configuration is known as hub-and-spoke.

 ### When to use this configuration